Didgeridrew/Useful-Macros/README.md

 # Useful-Macros
-A collection of Home Assistant macros
+An à la carte collection of Home Assistant macros